How vortex dynamics reveal bifurcations at golden-ratio thresholds.

 \[H=\frac{1}{4 \pi} \log \left(\left(2 y_1\right)^{\Gamma_1^2}\left(2 y_2\right)^{\Gamma_2^2}\left(\frac{\left(x_1-x_2\right)^2+\left(y_1+y_2\right)^2}{\left(x_1-x_2\right)^2+\left(y_1-y_2\right)^2}\right)^{\Gamma_1 \Gamma_2}\right)\]The first term represents the interaction between different vortices with their images; and the second term represents the interaction between a vortex and its image.

-For the two point vortices system on the half plane, the Hamiltonian is The motion of equations are
+For the two-point-vortex system on the half-plane, the equations of motion are

 \[\dot{x}_1=\frac{\Gamma_1}{4 \pi} \frac{1}{y_1}+\frac{\Gamma_2}{4 \pi}\left(\frac{2\left(y_1+y_2\right)}{\left(x_1-x_2\right)^2+\left(y_1+y_2\right)^2}-\frac{2\left(y_1-y_2\right)}{\left(x_1-x_2\right)^2+\left(y_1-y_2\right)^2}\right)\]and